ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-ProductivityPack/ac-complaints-management-setup.md

 ![Nastavení reklamací](media/complaints-setup.png)

-Číselnou řadu si musíme připravit, pokud jsme tak ještě neudělali. Číselná řada se tvoří stejným způsobem jako pro jiné agendy:
+Číselnou řadu si musíme připravit, pokud jsme tak ještě neudělali.
+The number series is formed in the same way as for other agendas:

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), icon, enter **No. Series** and then choose the related link.
 2. On the **Number Series** page, click **New** to create a new number series.
-3. Zadejte **Kód**, **Popis** a **Počáteční číslo** číselné řady.
+3. Enter the **Code**, **Description**, and **Starting number** of the number series.
-4. Zaškrtněte políčko **Výchozí čísla** pro automatické vyplňovaní čísel při zadávaní nových požadavků.
+4. Select the **Default Nos.** for autofilling numbers when entering new requests check box.

 Příklad vytvořené číselné řady **(detailněji viz. modul - Číselné řady)**.
 ![Vytvořená číslená řada](media/complaints-no.series.png)